peterhinch/micropython-tft-gui/README.md

 used with a TFT display.
 The latter should be based on SSD1963 controller with XPT2046 touch controller.
 Such displays are available in electronics stores [e.g.]( http://www.buydisplay.com/default/) and on eBay.
 The software is based on drivers for the TFT and touch controller from Robert Hammelrath.

-It now uses uasyncio for scheduling.
+It now uses and requires `uasyncio` V3.

 It is targeted at hardware control and display applications.